greenpeace-cee/adyen/docs/reference/index.md

   // $event->newDate               The date that we will update it to.
   // $event->frequency_interval    e.g. 1
   // $event->frequency_unit        e.g. "month"
+  // $event->cycle_day             e.g. 1 or could be something awkward like 31
   // $event->contribution_recur_id

   // Example: jump over weekends, avoiding gotchas with daylight saving.